muaz-khan/WebRTC-Experiment/socketio-over-nodejs/README.md

 };
 ```

-`io.connect(URL).emit('new-channel')` starts a new namespace that is used privately or publicly to transmit appropriate stuff e.g. room-details, participation-requests, SDP, ICE, etc.
+`io.connect(URL).emit('new-channel')` starts a new namespace that is used privately or publicly to transmit/exchange appropriate stuff e.g. room-details, participation-requests, SDP, ICE, etc.

 =